Asiyeh-Bahaloo/eye_disease/README.md

 # Description
 Recently, AI-based methods have been extensively used to help in the process of diagnosing eye diseases due to their prevalence.
-The available implementation can diagnose 8 different eye dieses from a medical fundas image of the eye.
+The available implementation can diagnose 8 different eye dieases from a medical fundus image of the eye.

 # How to Run?
 Clone the repo: